Small Groups: Never more than 10-16 travelers—guaranteed!

 Dinner is on your own tonight.

-We then continue to the geothermal power plant at Hellisheidi that, together with four other plants, provides 30% of the electricity needed by the Icelandic people.
+After breakfast, we'll visit a geothermal power plant at Hellisheidi that, together with four other plants, provides 30% of the electricity needed by the Icelandic people.
 It is a combined heat and power plant developed to meet increasing demand for energy in an environmentally friendly way.
 We'll learn more about Iceland's progressive approach to sustainable resources as we tour the plant.
+Then, at Grindavik fishing village, we set off on All-Terrain Vehicles for a tour of the lava fields and black sands along Iceland's scenic coastline.
+Perched on our ATV vehicles should allow dramatic views of the Atlantic and even some of the shipwrecks that have run aground in this region over the past century.
+Please note: ATV tour is weather dependent; a driver's license is needed if you are driving the vehicle, but not if you are a passenger.

-Afterward we'll travel to Reykjavik, the world's most northerly capital, and choose from one of the city's many restaurants for dinner on our own.
+Afterward we'll continue to Reykjavik, the world's most northerly capital, and choose from one of the city's many restaurants for dinner on our own.

 After breakfast, we'll transfer to the airport for your flight home or to begin your post-trip extension, Greenland: Gateway to the Arctic.